U=U is the foundation of being able to end the epidemic and

 Community Hub & Mobilization

-We facilitate the sharing of resources among the global U=U community, including social marketing and communications materials, advocacy strategies, and research.
+PAC facilitates the sharing of resources among the global U=U community, including social marketing and communications materials, advocacy strategies, and research.
 In most parts of the world, the U=U information is not yet understood or accepted.
-This international U=U movement is led primarily by people living with HIV who are changing the narrative about what it means to live with HIV in fascinating way.
+This international U=U movement is led primarily by people living with HIV who are changing the narrative about what it means to live with HIV in a fascinating way.
 For instance, U=U is being integrated into national public health campaigns, healthcare provider training, anti-stigma social marketing campaigns, HIV treatment and diagnostics advocacy, HIV decriminalization work, and HIV testing outreach.

-We offer training, education, and advocacy tools for organizations and advocates seeking to educate HIV information providers in their communities (e.g., public health departments, AIDS service organizations, health clinics, and religious institutions) as well as provide workshops for people living with HIV and HIV information providers.
+PAC offers training, education, and advocacy tools for organizations and advocates seeking to educate HIV information providers in their communities (e.g., public health departments, AIDS service organizations, health clinics, and religious institutions) as well as provide workshops for people living with HIV and HIV information providers.

-Thank You to Our Founding Sponsors
+Thank You to Our Founding Sponsor

 Why Isn't U=U Widely Known?